jpalanco/awersome-aspm/README.md

 # Awesome ASPM

-This document is a curated, community‐driven list of resources from my ASPM universe—a comprehensive collection covering application security (AppSec), Application Security Posture Management (ASPM), and Software Supply Chain Security.
-Whether you're a developer, security engineer, or decision‐maker, use this list to navigate essential tools, techniques, URLs, and leading providers in the appsec space, while also gaining insight into supply chain risk management and transparency.
+This document is a curated, community‐driven list of resources from the ASPM universe—a comprehensive collection covering application security (AppSec), Application Security Posture Management (ASPM), and Software Supply Chain Security.
+Whether you're a developer, security engineer, or decision‐maker, use this list to navigate essential tools, techniques, URLs, and leading providers in the appsec space while gaining insight into supply chain risk management and transparency.

 ---